CharltonC/boilerplate-angular-5/README.md

 5. Under Project Root, install Jade/Pug in Terminal: `npm install --save-dev pug pug-html-loader`
 6. Under Project Root, Install the dependencies in Terminal: `npm install`
 7. Run the patch for the CLI: `npm run cli-patch`
-- this will Copy the folders inside `node_modules_replace` & Paste it in `node_modules` folder: `cp -r node_modules_replace/ node_modules/`
-- the copied files are used when generating the Angular "Entity" files.
-It contains the the reformatted 4 space tab and adjusted jade/pug template files.

 ### CLI Command